 How?
 When you learn to qualify or disqualify at every stage of your process, you’ll avoid spending time giving unqualified demonstrations, writing proposals that go unread, and chasing contracts that will never get signed.

-Improving your sales qualification skills enables you to spend your selling time with the companies that have a compelling reason to buy now.
-This’ll help you help more prospects and exceed quota - at the same time.
+Improving your sales qualification skills enables you to spend your selling time with companies that have a compelling reason to buy now.
+This’ll help you get more prospects and exceed your quota - at the same time.
 Win-win!

 Don’t give up or disqualify too quickly, though.
 Be generous with your time in the beginning of your sales process; nurture relationships regardless of immediate need or fit.
 Relationships can be valuable down the line.
 Just don’t walk unqualified prospects through your sales process until you’ve qualified them.

 But now that we all have instant access to marketing materials online, that approach rarely works these days.
 In reality, given the number of unwanted emails prospects receive from salespeople, many prospects often tune out salespeople who talk about themselves or their products too soon.

 Instead, great qualifiers ask questions that get a prospect talking about themselves, their goals, and their challenges -- and then actively listen to the answers.
-Not only do questions help salespeople understand a prospect's world, they also imply expertise.
+Not only do questions help salespeople understand a prospect's world, but they also imply expertise.
 By asking questions, you make your prospect realise "It seems this salesperson has helped people like me."
 The simple act of asking a question implies you might know the answer.

 In sales, we throw the word “trust” around too often in my opinion.
 My litmus test for whether I’ve achieved “trusted advisor” status is whether people call me for advice on things outside of my expertise.
 This means they trust my judgment, not just my expertise.
 Salespeople rarely achieve this level of trust.